 BAS uses non-identifying aggregate information to analyze use of and better design the BAS Web sites and to share with third parties in aggregate form only as appropriate.
 For example, we may tell a third party that a certain number of users accessed a particular audio stream on our Web site.
 However, we will not disclose any information that could be used to identify those users.

-Under 13: You must be at least 13 years old in order to register for the Discussions, order BAS transcripts, or place an order on the BAS Online Shop.
-If you are under 13 years of age, please do not send any information about yourself, including your name, address or e-mail address.
+Under 13: You cannot register for the contest or enter materials into the Discussion section.
 If we discover that we have collected any personally-identifying information from a child under the age of 13, we will remove that information from our database as soon as possible.

 Corrections to Personal Data; Opting Out